Skip to content

 9. labor shortage;

-10. extreme weather conditions;
+10. Extreme weather conditions;

-11. fire;
+11. brand;

 Termination agreement